slidevjs/slidev/demo/starter/slides.md

 </style>

 <!--
-NOTE: the previous comment about 'style' tag is not treatead as a presenter note.
+The last comment block will be treated as the presenter note.
 -->

 ---